 Whilst enabling remarkable grassroots disaster relief organisations to:

-1. Quickly learn arts based techniques for supporting children experiencing PTSD
+- Quickly learn arts based techniques for supporting victims experiencing post-traumatic stress

-2. Use Somatic ExperiencingTM techniques to support children to manage chaotic thoughts and feelings
+- Use Somatic ExperiencingTM techniques to support survivors to manage chaotic thoughts and feelings

-4. Provide the vital support needed to enable traumatized children to feel safe enough to return to school
+- Provide the vital support needed to enable traumatized survivors to feel safe enough to return to regular life

 “Before Art to Healing Psychological First Aid Program, I did not know how to respond to those affected by the earthquake.
 However, after the program, I used art therapy with many traumatized children, who were unable to attend school after the earthquake.
 They were suffering from many behavioral problems, and had many nightmares.
 The art therapy interventions were very effective with the school children, and many of them are now back in school, and excelling in their studies.”

 – Moiya Tamang, TPO Counsellor